Climate Action Plan

 For example:

 • In 2022, we teamed up with Puget Sound Energy.
-We were able to make most library buildings carbon neutral.
+Together, we were able to make most library buildings carbon neutral.

 • When we fix up or build new buildings, we use eco-friendly features.
-In 2004 we added:
+From 2004 to 2019, we added:

 • Sustainable building designs